Kitware/kwcoco/README.rst

 keypoints, annotation tracks, multi-spectral images, and videos (which represents a generic sequence of images).

-A kwcoco file is a "manifest" that serves as a single reference that points to all images, categories, and annotations in a computer vision dataset.
-Thus, when applying an algorithm to a dataset, it is sufficient to have the algorithm take one dataset parameter: the path to the kwcoco file.
-Generally a kwcoco file will live in a "bundle" directory along with the data that it references, and paths in the kwcoco file will be relative to the location of the kwcoco file itself.
+A KWCOCO file is a "manifest" that serves as a single reference that points to all images, categories, and annotations in a computer vision dataset.
+Thus, when applying an algorithm to a dataset, it is sufficient to have the algorithm take one dataset parameter: the path to the KWCOCO file.
+Generally a KWCOCO file will live in a "bundle" directory along with the data that it references, and paths in the KWCOCO file will be relative to the location of the KWCOCO file itself.

 The main data structure in this model is largely based on the implementation in